Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 How? - Index.html contains the FontAwesome fa-envelope link icon that opens up the Contact Form CSS Modal with the content in index.html.
 The CSS Modal control and styling is defined in style.css.

 Hovering over the FontAwesome fa-envelope icon scales it to 1.5 times the original size, clicking on it opens the Contact Form CSS Modal.
-A CSS backdrop lies behind the CSS Modal disabling clicking of any other links and buttons on the website.
+A CSS backdrop lies behind the CSS Modal disabling clicking any other links and buttons on the website.
 Only the Close button on the CSS Modal is clickable.

 Clicking on the "Send Feedback" button without filling out the form fields will result in a message asking the User to "Please fill out this field."
 Filling out the form correctly and clicking the "Send Feedback" button sends the form details as an e-mail to me with the "Name, e-mail, and text."
 If the form submission is successful a message is displayed for 5 seconds below the form, "Thank you!
 Email sent successfully." and the form fields are cleared.
 If an error occurs, the message is "Apologies, something went wrong.
 Please try again."